mariusz-schimke/GiGraph/README.md

 graph.SaveToFile("example.gv", options);
 ```

-The [hello world](#generating-a-graph) example would be rendered like this after applying above options:
+The [hello world](#generating-a-graph) example would be rendered like this after applying the options above:

 ```dot
 digraph { Hello -> "World!" }